A248/DazzleConf/CONTRIBUTING.md

 ## Building from Source

-You will need JDK 11 (or greater), Maven, and Git.
+You will need JDK 15 (or greater), Maven, and Git.

 Steps:

 1. Clone the repository with git
 2. Make code changes
-3. Run `mvn clean verify`
+3. Run `mvn package`

 ## Pull Requests